kazuto-nishimori/Open-Source-GIS/lab3/index.md

 ## SAGA Analysis
-An important note: Be sure to save the file before continuing, as SAGA can crash unexpectedly.
+An important note: Be sure to save the file often, as SAGA can crash unexpectedly.

 ### Mosaic